MicrosoftDocs/power-platform/power-platform/developer/catalog/submit-items.md

 contributors:
  - JimDaly
 ---
-# Using the catalog with Power Platform CLI (preview)
+# Work with the catalog in Power Platform using code (preview)

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]